-The five accredited institutions below are the closest options indexed in our directory that offer nursing programs.
+The 10 accredited institutions below are the closest among the 19 schools in our directory that offer nursing programs near Columbus.
 Distances are calculated from Columbus city center.

 | School | City | Distance | Tuition | Online |